mhughes72/DS---Getting-and-Cleaning-Data---Ass01/CodeBook.md

 'test/y_test.txt': Test labels.

-The following files are available for the train and test data.
-Their descriptions are equivalent.

 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.

 'train/Inertial Signals/total_acc_x_train.txt': The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
 Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.